ductrl/CommitGate/README.md

 ## Data Privacy

 When the AI Reviewer is enabled, CommitGate sends your **staged code diffs to the AI provider you configure** in `commitgate.yaml`.
-This applies to the AI Agents too (Claude Code → Anthropic, Codex → OpenAI) — they need no API key, but your diff is still sent to their provider, so they are *not* air-gapped options.
+This applies to the AI Agents too (Claude Code → Anthropic, Codex → OpenAI), as your diff is still sent to their provider, so they are *not* air-gapped options.

-Do not use the AI Reviewer on confidential or proprietary code without your organization's authorization.
-Set `ai.enabled: false` to run Gitleaks only — no data leaves your machine.
+**Do not** use the AI Reviewer on confidential or proprietary code without your organization's authorization.
+Set `ai.enabled: false` to run Gitleaks only.
 Fully local LLM support (Ollama) is on the roadmap.

 ---